kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

 ### Extend the data processing pipeline

 The next step in the tutorial is to add another node for a function to join together the three dataframes into a single master table.
-First, add the `create_master_table()` function from the snippet above to `src/kedro_tutorial/pipelines/data_processing/nodes.py`.
+First, add the `create_master_table()` function from the snippet below to `src/kedro_tutorial/pipelines/data_processing/nodes.py`.

 <details>
 <summary><b>Click to expand</b></summary>